INTERACTIVE RESOURCES LAUNCHING HERE SOON (subscribe to Read Before Burning to be notified)

 - My discussion about early warning signs of burnout with the Australian Broadcasting Corporation’s Lisa Leong and BeyondBlue‘s Luke Martin for ABC Radio National’s This Working Life.

-- READ BEFORE BURNING, my newsletter about burnout and how to manage it.
+- READ BEFORE BURNING, my newsletter about burnout and how to manage it (such as my April 2026 feature on what to do after someone discloses they are burning out).

 - Mind on the Job podcast episode Burnout & Wellbeing at Work featuring burnout expert Professor Michael Leiter.